iPhone 11 Pro Max is for camera and battery lovers

 What price and size?

-Going with the 5.8-inch or 6.5-inch 11 Pro is just about picking screen size, with the larger one also having more pixels, for anyone who needs the phone as a good monitor for photos and video.
-The larger Pro should get roughly an extra hour of battery, too, but stay tuned for battery tests.
+Going with the 5.8- or 6.5-inch 11 Pro is just about picking screen size, with the larger Max model also having more pixels, for anyone who needs the phone as a good monitor for photos and video.
+The larger Pro Max should get roughly an extra hour of battery, too, but stay tuned for battery tests.
 Going larger costs an extra $100.
 I prefer the 5.8-inch one for its pocket size and easier one-hand use, but phablets have their fans.

 This year's colors?
 They're all industrial metal shades.
-I like the Midnight Green's green-grey look, but I'm a Space Gray guy normally.
+I like the midnight green's green-gray look, but I'm a space gray guy normally.
 The matte glass back is an improvement from the over-glossy back on the standard iPhone 11, aesthetically.
 But it still slides off inclines too easily.
 Most of you will also put a case on a device you're spending this much money on.

 The telephoto camera makes a difference